 Aist 2D is a Russian microsatellite developed by designed by a group of students, postgraduates and scientists of Samara Aerospace University in cooperation with TsSKB-Progress.

 The satellite's mission is to test a new micro satellite bus.
 The prime payload is the Avrora imager which has a ground resolution of 1.48 meter in panchromatic mode and a 4.5 meter resolution in multispectral mode.
 Also on board is the BiRLK Bistatic P-Band Synthetic Aperture Radar (SAR) capable of observing targets hidden by vegetation and subsurface features as well examinating global geology and vegetation biomass.
 The DMS-01 mass spectrometer analyzes the gasseous environment of the satellite, especiall the outgassing of the satellite components.

-The satelite will be launched piggy back on the maiden flight of the Soyuz-2-1a Volga launch vehicle from the new Vostochny cosmodrome.
+The satelite was launched on the maiden flight of the Soyuz-2-1a Volga launch vehicle from the new Vostochny cosmodrome.

 |Avrora imager, BiRLK P-band SAR, DMS-01 mass spectrometer

 |Solar cells, batteries